Robert Munro December 6th, 2009

 The Dolores Zohrab Liebmann Fund provides a stipend and tuition towards a year of graduate study.
 Applications are due mid-January and must be submitted via the student’s current institution, which must be on a list of eligible institutions.

-Golden Key Graduate Scholar Award for students who are members of Golden Key and are within five years of receiving their undergraduate degree.
+Golden Key Graduate Scholar Scholarship Award for students who are members of Golden Key and are within five years of receiving their undergraduate degree.
 Award is based on academic achievement, Golden Key involvement, and extracurricular activities.

 National Academies Ford Diversity Predoctoral Fellowship provides 3 years of support to doctoral students in all fields, with particular consideration of applicants belonging to the following groups: Alaska Natives (Eskimo or Aleut); Black/African Americans; Mexican Americans/Chicanas/Chicanos; Native American Indians; Native Pacific Islanders (Polynesian/Micronesian); Puerto Ricans.
 Applications due November 15.